Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 We have some [documentation articles here](https://gutenverse.com/docs/) that might help you start your journey with Gutenverse.

 == Changelog ==
-* Bring back the Module 9 , Module 17 and Module 21

 = 3.0.1 =
 ##### Improvements
 * Removed the Jegicon font and replaced it with Font Awesome icons
 * Update the block API version to v3
+* Bring back the Module 9 , Module 17 and Module 21
+* Changing Block title :
+    - Module 17 -> Module 10
+    - Module 21 -> Module 11

 ##### Bug Fixes
 * Fix slider navigation icon not showing on Editor